 Figure 11.16 shows the resulting energy demand scenarios for the sector industry on a global level.
+Energy demand in source IEA WEO 2014 / DLR calculations for Reference and E[R] case (2015).

-Energy demand in electricity can be reduced by 23% and nearly 60% for fuel use, in comparison to the Reference scenario in 2050.
+FIGURE 11.16 | GLOBAL FINAL ENERGY USE IN THE PERIOD 2012-2050 IN INDUSTRY IN THE ENERGY [R]EVOLUTION AND THE REFERENCE DEMAND SCENARIO DISTINGUISHED BY ELECTRICITY AND FUELS/HEAT electricity can be reduced by 23% and nearly 60% for fuel use, in comparison to the Reference scenario in 2050.
 In comparison to 2012, global fuel use in industry decreases from 78 EJ to 50 EJ and electricity use shows an increase from 29 EJ to 48 EJ which is also a result of the substitution of fuel use for heating with electric heating systems.